 To this day, the incident is being investigated.

-Junior female officer assaulted during HMAS Cerberus dinner
+A junior female officer was assaulted during HMAS Cerberus dinner

 The Sexual Crimes Squad of the Victoria Police has also been investigating allegations of a sexual assault of a junior female officer at the HMAS Cerberus training base in 1982.